BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/014TurtleHowManySquares.md

 Define a function named isValidNumber that requires one argument (myNumber) and returns True or False if myNumber is valid.
 For this project, any integer 1-10 is valid.

+Define a function named drawSquare() that draws a single square.

+Define a main function named main().
+Inside of that function...

-Ask the user "How many squares?
-Type 1-10"
+  - Ask the user "How many squares?
+Type 1-10" and save their answer in a variable named userAnswer

-If the user input is valid, then draw that many squares.
+  - If isValidNumber(userAnswer) is True, then draw that many squares.
 Otherwise, print "Not a valid number"

 Squares should be drawn one after another in a straight line.
 All squares must be visible!
 If I ask for 5, I must be able to see 5.